Birrellc/Navigating-Newcastle/README.md

 ## Security

 - URL hijacking security is handled by a [Login Decorator](https://flask.palletsprojects.com/en/1.1.x/patterns/viewdecorators/).
-With this feature I am able to force users whos session cookie does not match the user's profile to be redirected to the login page instead of to the other user's page.
+With this feature I am able to force users who are not logged in and try access a users page to be returned to the login screen.

 - Form Validation from [WTForms](https://pypi.org/project/WTForms/) is also in place to help with basic form security by prevention of using an initial white space and also validating data correctly to help ensure the information submited is correct.